ryjen/prep-cli/README.md

 Its main feature selling points are:

 * You don't need to create separate packages for dependencies.
-It will happily work with a git repository or a download.
+It will sacrifice to work with a git repository or a download immediately.

 * Prep will manage dependencies and their paths and flags for building and running c/c++ projects.